marjamis/website/_pages/guides/environment_ideals.md

 #### General

+* [Accelerate] by Nicole Forsgren, Jez Humble, Gene Kim - A great breakdown of the importance of DevOps and what specific actions/tooling/etc correlate with better, safer, and faster deployments.
+I can't stress how much I love this and that it breaks down how the research was conducted
 * ROI on my own thing, calculated based of usage/time/etc for a digestible value
 * Most common areas of DevOps:
   * Infrastructure Automation - Create your systems, OS configs, and app deployments as code.